NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 #### Amazon CloudFront
 - Is a Content Delivery Network (CDN) of AWS
 - Uses Edge locations all around the world to help accelerate communications with users.
-- When a customer requests from a certain location, CloudFront retrieves the file from the cache in the edge location and delivers the file to the customer.
+- When a customer requests from a certain location, CloudFront retrieves the file from the cache. in the edge location and delivers the file to the customer.

 #### Amazon Route 53